mrgurgel/positional-tweak/README.md

 ### Upcoming features

-- Convert a given POJO to positional
 - Allow the usage of YAML as an alternative to Java Annotations.
 It will be useful when you dont have access to the source-code of your POJO
+- Convert list attributes into positional